AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/NancyGettingstartedpages/GettingStartedU4L03.md

-# Getting Started with Your Deploying Azure Based Anomaly Detection Pipeline and Evaluating Data Storage
+# Getting Started with Using Machine Learning to Detect Anomalies in Manufacturing Workshop

-Welcome to your Using Deploying Azure Based Anomaly Detection Pipeline and Evaluating Data Storage workshop!
+Welcome to your Using Machine Learning to Detect Anomalies in Manufacturing workshop!
 We've prepared a seamless environment for you to explore and learn about machine learning and AI concepts and related Microsoft Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment